 I left off at night on July 1st, with my union troops still in command of town of Gettysburg itself.
 As I stated then, my plan was to rest my armies where they were, figuring my computer opponent would do the same.
 My historical counterpart would never have taken that risk, but to me it seemed to be better to have fresh troops coming in than to have tired troops in place.

 The result is that on sunrise on July 2nd, I’m fighting something like the historical battle of the evening of July 1st.
-I have week positions north of the town which are being overwhelmed by the Confederate numbers, but as those attacks are delayed, I’m bringing up what will ultimately result in superior numbers into a stronger defensive position south of the town.
+I have weak positions north of the town, which are being overwhelmed by the Confederate numbers, but as those attacks are delayed, I’m bringing up what will ultimately result in superior numbers into a stronger defensive position south of the town.

 The particular situation that develops as a result of all this exposes some of the weaknesses of the Civil War Generals 2 engine, problems that weren’t evident on the first day of the fight.